-The restoration project will:
+The restoration project:

-Construction is anticipated through late 2020 or early 2021, and crews will continue to manage the vegetation and prevent invasive species from establishing after construction ends.
+Major construction finished in fall 2021.
+Crews will continue to manage the vegetation and prevent invasive species from establishing after construction ends.

 View the Spring Brook No. 1 Creek and Wetland Restoration — Phase 2 Project Map (PDF) or the Spring Brook Phase 2 Presentation (PDF).

 The restoration project is funded by the Illinois Tollway and will mitigate impacts from rebuilding the Central Tri-State Tollway I-294 (link).

 Since 2015 the Forest Preserve has worked on a stretch of Spring Brook Creek upstream at St. James Farm Forest Preserve in Warrenville.
 Fish and freshwater mussels are now able to move further and further upstream, and wildlife — including spotted sandpipers and native hibiscus — are benefiting from a revitalized habitat.
 Visitors not only enjoy the sounds of the babbling creek but also the opportunity to view native plants and animals.

 2,200 feet of new stream was constructed in 2019.